eeshwr/boogle/README.md

 ## Download repository or clone it.

 ## To run backend flask server.
-  Go to repository folder. i.e boogle
+  Go to downloaded repository folder

   1. Install python and pip , if you have not done it yet.
   2. Go to repository folder. i.e boogle